Prepare for University Studies & Career Advancement

 • Role:

-• Chancellor of the German Empire (1871–1890).
+• Minister-President of Prussia; first Chancellor of the German Empire (1871–1890); strategist of power politics and summitry.

-• Balance of Power:
+• Web of Treaties:

 Kofi Annan